Product Pricing

 When you grow as a musician, what you need from you instrument grows too.
 You can improve your overall playing experience and excel quicker when you have the right tools for the job.

 Price points of instruments usually directly correlate with the features offered.
-Build quality can also increase, although budget options still carry good build quality.
+Build quality can also increase, although we ensure that all of our budget options carry good build quality.
 Here at JAMS, we only carry brands and products that we ourselves would love to play, so you can feel confident in our expertise and recommendations.

 For guitars and basses, the quality of the woods and metal components increases when the price increases.
 Tuner gearing ratios become better, ensuring easier and more stable tuning.
 Pickups and electronics are more consistent and the components of these parts are higher quality.
 Fretwork and fret material gets better, as well as nut material.
 Neck finishes, rolled fingerboard edges, body contours, neck construction, and finishes are all appointments that can increase with price as well.
 Higher priced instruments not only sound better, but will last longer with proper care, and feel more comfortable to play.
 Instruments constructed in the United States are more expensive by default; however, consistency and craftsmanship are often benefits of these instruments.
 Features and appointments vary by brand.